William Thomas Cain/Getty Images

 Thomas Rossi uncovered the news a few years later when he opened a letter asking if she wanted to take her winnings in a lump sum rather than in annual payments.
 So, he sued.

-In 1999, according to the Los Angeles Times, a judge declared that Denise Rossi had violated state asset-disclosure laws.
+In 1999, a judge declared that Denise Rossi had violated state asset-disclosure laws.
 The result?
 Her ex-husband received all of her winnings.

 He had described a friendly marriage in his court filing.
 "We even shared the same electric toothbrush," he noted.

-During an interview with People in 2004, when he was enjoying collecting close to $50,000 a year from his court victory -- he didn't seem to miss the toothbrush togetherness.
+During an interview with People in 2004, while he was collecting close to $50,000 a year from his court victory -- he didn't seem to miss the toothbrush togetherness.

 "If it wasn't for the lotto, Denise and I would probably still be together," Thomas Rossi said.
 "Things worked out for the best."